-A shared brain for families caring for an aging parent.
+A shared brain for families caring for an ageing parent.

 Forward every doctor's note, discharge letter and pill bottle to one address.
-A timeline forms with every medication and appointment in one place the whole family can see.
+Numa links Apixaban, INR results, renal reviews, appointments and claim paperwork into one living record.
 Agents handle the reminders, the appointment prep and the insurance, so more time is spent on loved ones, less on paperwork.

 Margaret · 78